dashpresshq/archaea/docs/intro.md

 It a no-code tool which gives you the reigns when your requirement are very unique so it also highly customization

 ## Why
-There are plenty admin project out there both Free and Fremium/Paid
+There are plenty admin project out there usually free or paid

-The free and good ones are usually tied to a framework and all your experience with it are useless when you hop to your next shiny language.
+The free ones are usually tied to a framework and all your experience with it are useless when you hop to your next shiny language.
 They are usually not asthetically pleasing and always require a developer to make any change

-The Fremium/Paid ones are usually good but very restricted as the free version are usually demo plans for you to get a taste of what they can do and you will have to get to the paywall to get to be usable for your day to day
+The paid ones are usually good but very restricted as their free version are usually demo plans for you to get a taste of what they can do and you will have to get to the paywall to get to be usable for your day to day

+The primary reason to build Hadmean was to build something that will be free and very usable and language agnostic

 ## How